The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 For Your Inner World

-If you're tired of treating your pain as a problem to be solved, and ready to see it as a process to be navigated, this work is for you.
+If you're done seeing your pain as a problem and want to view it as a journey, this work is for you.

-To begin mapping your own inner voices, understanding healthy digestion, and learning to navigate your transformations rather than fighting them:
+Start mapping your own inner voices and understanding healthy digestion.
+Learn to navigate your transformations rather than fight them:

-Be the first to know when "Identity as Process: A Guided Introduction to Witness Field Theory" becomes available.
+Be the first to know when "The Process of Identity: A Guided Introduction to Witness Field Theory" becomes available.

 For Our Shared World

-Do you look at our institutions, politics, and grappling with technology and climate, and see a colossal expression of this same cycle?
+Do you view our institutions, politics, and struggles with technology as part of the same cycle?

-Join our growing community in further explorations of the deeper patterns shaping our shared existence.
+Join our growing community in exploring the deeper patterns shaping our shared existence.

 Receive applied insights on living systems, from organisms to organizations to ecological healing.